aaudelin/spring-boot-hibernate-spatial/README.md

 # Spring Boot - H2 GEO Example

-This project is an implementation example of H2 - Geo DB.
+This project is a **Kotlin** implementation example of H2 - Geo DB.

 It uses Spring Boot 2 with Hibernate 5.4.6 and H2 1.4.